Non-separable Models with High-dimensional Data: Introduction

-This paper proposes estimation and inference for unconditional parameters, including unconditional means of the potential outcomes, the unconditional cumulative distribution function, the unconditional quantile function, and the unconditional quantile partial derivative with the presence of both continuous treatment and high-dimensional covariates.\footnote{ We focus on unconditional parameters, in which (potentially high-dimensional) covariates are employed to achieve the unconfoundedness but the parameters of interest are unconditional on the covariates.
+This paper proposes estimation and inference for unconditional parameters,\footnote{To be more specific, the parameters of interest are unconditional on covariates but conditional on the treatment level.} including unconditional means of the potential outcomes, the unconditional cumulative distribution function, the unconditional quantile function, and the unconditional quantile partial derivative with the presence of both continuous treatment and high-dimensional covariates.\footnote{ We focus on unconditional parameters, in which (potentially high-dimensional) covariates are employed to achieve the unconfoundedness but the parameters of interest are unconditional on the covariates.
 Unconditional parameters are simple to display and the simplicity is crucial especially when the covariates are high dimensional.
 As emphasized in \cite {FM13} and \cite{P10}, unconditional parameters have two additional attractive features.
 First, by definition, they capture all the individuals in the sample at the same time instead of investigating the underlying structure separately for each subgroup defined by the covariates $X$.
 The treatmen effect for the whole population is more policy-relevant.
 Second, an estimator for unconditional parameters can have better finite/large sample properties.} The proposed method estimates the parameters of interest in three stages.
 The first stage selects controls by the method of least absolute shrinkage and selection operator (Lasso) and predicts reduced-form parameters such as the conditional expectation and distribution of the outcome given the variables and treatment level and the conditional density of the treatment given the control variables.
 We allow for different control variables to be selected at different values of the continuous treatment.
 The second stage recovers the average and the marginal distribution of the potential outcome by plugging the reduced-form parameters into doubly robust moment conditions.
 The last stage recovers the quantile of the potential outcome and its derivative with respect to the treatment by inverting the estimated distribution function and using the local linear regression, respectively.
-The inference is implemented via a multiplier bootstrap without recalculating the first stage variable selections, which saves considerable computation time.
+The inference is implemented via a weighted-bootstrap without recalculating the first stage variable selections, which saves considerable computation time.

 To motivate our parameters of interest, we relate our estimands (the population objects that our procedure aims to recover) with the structural outcome function.
 Notably, we extend \cite{HM07} and \cite{S15} to demonstrate that the unconditional derivative of the quantile of the potential outcome with respect to the treatment is equal to the weighted average of the marginal effects over individuals with same outcomes and treatments.